Nonsmooth Analysis and Optimization: Implicit splitting

 This iteration can be written as a proximal point iteration by introducing suitable block operators, which with some effort (in showing that these operators are maximally monotone) allows deducing the convergence from \cref{thm:proximal:fixedpoint}; see, e.g., \cite{Eckstein:1992}.
-Here we will instead consider a variant which has proved extremely successful, in particular in mathematical imaging.
+Here we will instead consider a variant which has proved extremely successful, in particular in mathematical imaging, inverse problems, and optimal control.